 The net present value represents the value, in today’s currency, of all of the inflows and outflows generated by the project.

 Every project represents a series of cash inflows and outflows.
-Due to the time value of money, an apples to apples comparison must be made between money received today and money received later.
+Due to the time value of money, an apples to apples comparison must be made between money received today and money received tomorrow.
 To make an investment decision, each future inflow/outflow is converted to today’s value using a discount rate.

 The discount rate is more than the cost of inflation.
 It represents the opportunity cost, that is, the amount that the project must generate to compete with other projects that the organization could undertake.
 Even if there is only one project being considered, as a minimum the organization can borrow money and invest it back into the business at a fairly well known rate of return (the current business growth rate).
 New projects have to compete with that.

-- A receipt of $100 today is worth the same – it is not discounted
+- A receipt of $100 today is worth $100 – it is not discounted

 - A receipt of $100 in one year is discounted by the discount rate.
 Assuming the discount rate is 5%: